 They would be restricted to their homes, or if they were invited to another woman’s house, they could drink as long as it was conducted in the presence of their husbands.

 Several chryses (women who devoted their lives to religion) were recorded to have worked miracles by tricking Byzantine men into believing they could drink out of the Chalice of Salvation.
-These miracles were then interpreted to mean that the woman in question was divinely chosen by God and should therefore be taken seriously.
+These miracles were then interpreted to mean that God divinely chose the woman in question and should therefore be taken seriously.
 This prohibition was observed as a test of respectability.

 Under the Ottoman Empire

 The Ottoman Empire began in the 13th century and lasted until 1923.
-During this time, Romania was under constant threat of attack by the Ottoman Turks.
-These attacks were often characterized by the burning of books about winemaking, which led to a lack of knowledge about viticulture in the country.
+During this time, Romania was constantly threatened by the Ottoman Turks.
+These attacks were often characterized by burning books about winemaking, which led to a lack of knowledge about viticulture in the country.